 Among 13 isolated meningococcal serogroups, A, B, C, W-135 and Y are the most prevalent.
 There are three FDA-approved capsular polysaccharide (PS)-based vaccines, one tetravalent PS vaccine, and two tetravalent conjugate vaccines for protection against meningococcal disease caused by groups A, C, W-135 and Y Neisseria meningitidis.
-Group B capsular PS is similar to the PS structure expressed in certain human tissues, thus making it a poor immunogen.
-Furthermore, if used as a vaccine, the possibility exists of it inducing an autoimmune response.
-Thus, a need remains to develop additional meningococcal vaccines, particularly for group B and group X meningococcal serogroups.
+However, there is no (PS)-based vaccine for Group B capsular PS.
+There is a genuine need to develop novel meningococcal vaccines, particularly for group B and group X meningococcal serogroups.

 FDA Technology Transfer Program